pholser/junit-quickcheck/src/site/markdown/usage/verification-modes.md

 ## `@Only` and `@Also`

-These annotations can influence how junit-quickcheck chooses the set of values from which the value of a property parameter is drawn.
+These annotations can influence how junit-quickcheck chooses the set of values from which to draw the value of a property parameter.

 In "sampling" mode, there will be `Property.trials()` values for each parameter.